Libraries, *On the Boards

 The Columbus Community Building is the new home for the public library, city hall, and children’s museum.
 This shared facility supports the City’s vision to provide a downtown anchor vital to offering egalitarian services enriched by human connection.
 The three-story, 78,000 sq. ft. facility features a library designed around 21st century library principles, a flexible community room with adjacent teaching kitchen, a two-story volume for children’s exhibits, a tenant-finish coffee shop and a front porch with outdoor learning environments and play.

 A front porch warmly recalls a place of gathering, a place where all are welcome.
 The inclusivity a porch connotes is the message the City desires to portray for its people and visitors.
-The front porch provides strong physical and visual connections to the two-story library, children’s museum and coffee shop.
-In addition, it provides much needed play space for downtown Columbus.
+The front porch provides strong physical and visual connections to the two-story library, children’s museum, and coffee shop.
+Daylight analysis influenced the porch design and setback to minimize glare in the library.
+In addition, it provides much-needed play space for downtown Columbus.

 With this new facility, the City will be able to offer elevated public services, enhance early literacy, stimulate economic development, and attract and retain new talent to the community.